FRONTERA ALLOCATION SUBMISSION GUIDELINES

 A PI may submit a Research request at any time during an active Startup allocation.
 A successful Research allocation will supersede any Startup allocations and start a new 12-month allocation period.

-If a PI is leading an individual research activity as well as a community consortium activity or community service activity, separate requests for these distinct activities will be considered.
+If a PI is leading an individual research activity (LRAC or Pathways) as well as a community consortium activity or community service activity (LSCP), separate requests for these distinct activities will be considered.

 A PI with active Startup or Research projects may submit requests for any number of Education projects to keep classroom and training users separate from research activities.